 I was asked this question the other day.
-It was followed immediately a second question, “Do you begin with the Australian Curriculum?”
+It was followed immediately by a second question, “Do you begin with the Australian Curriculum?”
 “No”, came my prompt response to the second part of the question.
 There were raised eyebrows in the room.
 Is this heresy?
 Maybe.
-But I run a student-centered classroom.
+But I run a student-centred classroom.
 I love to make my students visible, so the curriculum is never my starting point.
 Let me dive right in and explain my 5-step classroom planning process.
 And just for a bit of fun, I used Bloom’s Taxonomy of the Cognitive Domain to help you remember the steps!

 1. Know your students.

 I have too often been caught out with having to re-plan my classroom curriculum, to begin anywhere other than with getting to know my students.
-I will spend up to 2 weeks at the beginning of a year on various activities that tells me about my students.
+I will spend up to 2 weeks at the beginning of a year on various activities that tell me about my students.
 Their likes and dislikes, learning styles, learning goals, educational attainment, cultural background, and so on.
 I have written about what this might look like in a previous post (Small Steps).
-The time spent doing this is never wasted, even if what I am doing doesn’t appear on the curriculum.
+The time spent doing this is never wasted, even if what I am doing doesn’t appear in the curriculum.
 Knowing your student makes your planning more valuable and the learning time more effective.
 I am not wasting effort attempting to teach students what they are not ready, willing, or able to learn!

 2. Understand your environment.

 Really?
 Yes.
 You see, I use a Universal Design for Learning approach to my planning.
-Whilst this is an approach that works best when the whole school is involved, there is much that I as the teacher can do to utilise it in my classroom.
+Whilst this is an approach that works best when the whole school is involved, there is much that I as the teacher can do to utilise in my classroom.
 UDL is an approach that focuses on minimising barriers and maximising learning, based on scientific insights into how students learn.
-It comes from the Universal Design movement in Architecture, a movement that stipulates that a building and its environments should be “usable by all people to the greatest extent possible” (Mace, Hardie, & Place, 1990).
+It comes from the Universal Design movement in architecture, a movement that stipulates that a building and its environment should be “usable by all people to the greatest extent possible” (Mace, Hardie, & Place, 1990).
 This is what we need to consider for our classroom environment.

 So, if I know my students, then I will understand that I need to create a classroom environment that will give access to all my students.
-To minimize any possible physical, emotional, curriculum, technological barriers that my students may experience in gaining access to their learning.
+To minimize any possible physical, emotional, curriculum, or technological barriers that my students may experience in gaining access to their learning.
 I am passionate about creating learning environments that offer the best learning opportunities for all concerned.

 3. Apply your frameworks.